-Dmitry Fedotov is also the person behind all Muha’s studio recordings and mixing.
+Dmitry Fedotov is the talent and hard work behind all Muha’s studio recordings.

 Louise Clements- bass player/ percussionist in Muha since 2008, she also incorporates vocal rhythms from Kathak - a North Indian Classical Dance, including Teentaal (16 beat cycle) and Jhaptaal (10 beat cycle).

 With British- Armenian roots Louise is from a family of musicians, raised in the New Forest her professional career spans work as a curator/artist/dancer/writer/musician.

 Currently working as Senior Curator in QUAD center for Art and Film, Director Curator for FORMAT International Photography Festival Derby and Kathak Dancer with Manushi Dance Company, alongside; writing, running workshops and other contemporary art collaborations for performance or exhibition.
 She lives by the saying: ‘Work like you don’t need the money.
 Love like you’ve never been hurt.
 Dance like nobody is watching.’

 Nikki Mckenzie - Nottingham born, started to play drumkit by taking lessons in jazz and Latin music from Victor Scott (junk4funk workshops) .
 Nikki has been playing drumkit for about six years, but started to play percussion in band with friends as they already had a drummer!
 Main influences are funk and latin disco with lively busy bongos and cowbells/blocks included.
 Nikki's interests have always been been in the rhythms and influenced by many jazz, Latin and Afrobeat players.
 Joined Muha in 2011.